openmaple/MapleEngine/Readme.md

 ---

 ## Build envionment setup
-  Needs a Linux server with at least 24GB RAM and Ubuntu 16.04/18.04 installed.
+  Needs a Linux server with 16GB or more RAM and Ubuntu 16.04/18.04 installed.
+  If your server has 16GB RAM, please setup 8GB or more swap space.

   Execute the following command to install the packages used by the Maple build.